Tracing

 • The Ingester and Ruler self-initiate traces and should have sampling explicitly enabled.

-• Sampling for the Distributor and Query Frontend can be enabled in Cortex or in an upstream service such as your frontdoor.
+• Sampling for the Distributor and Query Frontend can be enabled in Cortex or in an upstream service such as your front door.

-To enable sampling in Cortex components you can specify either JAEGER_SAMPLER_MANAGER_HOST_PORT for remote sampling, or JAEGER_SAMPLER_TYPE and JAEGER_SAMPLER_PARAM to manually set sampling configuration.
+To enable sampling in Cortex components, you can specify either JAEGER_SAMPLER_MANAGER_HOST_PORT for remote sampling or JAEGER_SAMPLER_TYPE and JAEGER_SAMPLER_PARAM to manually set sampling configuration.
 See the Jaeger Client Go documentation for the full list of environment variables you can configure.

 Note that you must specify one of JAEGER_AGENT_HOST or JAEGER_SAMPLER_MANAGER_HOST_PORT in each component for Jaeger to be enabled, even if you plan to use the default values.